christophevg/reactive-c/README.md

    displayer      2    --> printf

 ```
-A glitch can appear if we don't take these dependencies into account when propagating the _update_ through the graph.
+A glitch can appear if we don't take these dependencies into account when propagating an _update_ through the graph.
 The `displayer` observer can only be updated when both observables that it depends on are updated.

-To avoid such a glitch, the concept of **levels** is introduced.
+To avoid such a glitch, the concept of **levels** is introduced, internally.
 A level is a numeric property of an observable, indicating its depth in the dependency graph.
 Updates are propagated through the dependency graph one level at a time, guaranteeing that all observed observables are consistent with respect to the update.

 One final basic operation is defined for observables: `dispose`.
 This allows the destruction of an observable, removing it from the dependency graph.